How to prevent compassion fatigue

 By Sandra Williams, T.A.Psychotherapist/ supervisor at – The Therapists Chair

 Compassion fatigue is common in caring professions.
-As therapists, we care for our clients by metaphorically and emotionally holding them in session whilst they share a part of their life journey so far.
-As the client’s story unfolds, the therapist becomes a part of that journey – the validator, the compassionate human, an understanding person.
+As therapists, we care for our clients by metaphorically and emotionally holding them in session while they share a part of their life journey so far.
+As the client’s story unfolds, the therapist becomes a part of that journey—the validator, the compassionate human, and the understanding person.
 We witness the unfolding of a difficult time in the client’s life and are honoured to be a part of their story.
 Feeling empathic is a normal process.

 Self-care

 Having a few self-care ideas between clients can aid well-being.
-My favourite is gardening or dancing, and moving around between clients.
-You might like to refresh the room by opening a window, put on a favourite song to change the atmosphere, go to the gym, go for a walk, or meditate.
+My favourites are gardening or dancing and moving around between clients.
+You might also like to refresh the room by opening a window, putting on a favourite song to change the atmosphere, going to the gym, going for a walk, or meditating.
 All can aid you as a therapist.

-As compassion fatigue is secondary stress, the fatigue this causes can differ slightly from everyday stress, and regular self-care practice might not be enough for the most robust therapist.
+Compassion fatigue is secondary stress, and the fatigue this causes can differ slightly from everyday stress.
+Regular self-care practice might not be enough for the most robust therapist.

 Symptoms of compassion fatigue